Israeli airstrikes level apartments in Gaza refugee camp, as ground troops battle Hamas militants

 The military said it shot down what appeared to be a drone near the southernmost city of Eilat and intercepted a missile over the Red Sea on Tuesday, neither of which entered Israeli airspace.

-The Iran-backed Houthi rebels in Yemen later issued a video statement claiming to have fired ballistic missiles and drones at Israel, saying it was the third such operation.
-They threatened to carry out more strikes “until the Israeli aggression stops.”

-Earlier this month, a U.S. Navy destroyer in the Red Sea intercepted three cruise missiles and several drones launched toward Israel by the Houthis, who control much of northern Yemen, including its capital, Sanaa.
-Projectiles have also struck inside Egypt, near the Israeli border.
+Iranian-backed Houthi rebels in Yemen later claimed they fired ballistic missiles and drones at Israel, saying it was their third such operation and threatening more.
+Earlier this month, a U.S. Navy destroyer in the Red Sea intercepted missiles and drones launched toward Israel by the Houthis, who control much of northern Yemen.

 In the occupied West Bank, where Israeli-Palestinian violence has also surged, the army demolished the family home of Saleh al-Arouri, a senior Hamas official exiled over a decade ago.
-Ali Kaseeb, head of the local council in the village of Aroura, said the home had been vacant for 15 years.
+An official in the village of Aroura said the home had been vacant for 15 years.

-More than 8,500 Palestinians have been killed in the war, mostly women and minors, the Gaza Health Ministry said Monday, without providing a breakdown between civilians and fighters.
-The figure is without precedent in decades of Israeli-Palestinian violence.

-Over 1,400 people have died on the Israeli side, mainly civilians killed during Hamas’ initial attack, also an unprecedented figure.
-Palestinian militants have continued firing rockets into Israel.
+Israeli Defense Minister Yoav Gallant said the military was deploying forces “on a large scale, in the depths of Gaza.”

+"Achievements on the battlefield have been very high.
+Unfortunately, in war there is also a price, and in the last day the price has been high,” he said, referring to the two soldiers' deaths.

 Hamas released its own video showing what it said was a battle in northern Gaza on Sunday.
 A fighter wearing a GoPro-style camera emerged from a tunnel with a rocket-propelled grenade launcher and ran across sand dunes and shrubs with other militants amid the clatter of gunfire.